CSB-KUL/yMap/README.md

 8 - sites_id.txt		# combined file of 2 and 7.

-9 - uniprot_bioGrid.txt	# contains all the yeast proteins is and BioGrid ids
+9 - uniprot_bioGrid.txt		# contains all the yeast proteins with BioGrid ids

 (i-B)	Pre downloaded files from PTMcode and PTMfunc